CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 ```

 Agda considers definitions with names that contain underscores
-specially, and lets us use them in two ways: either normally, as in
+specially, and lets us use them in two ways: either literally like any
-`_and_ x y`, or with the arguments taking the place of the
+other definition, as in `_and_ x y`, or with the arguments taking the
-underscores, as in `x and y`.
-We will use infix operators like this
+place of the underscores, as in `x and y`.
+We will use infix operators
-whenever it is closer to normal mathematical practice, like these
+like this whenever it is closer to normal mathematical practice, as
-Boolean operators or arithmetic operators operations ``·``, etc.
+with these Boolean operators, arithmetic operators like ``_·_``,
+pairing ``_,_``, etc.

 It is not required to do case analysis on all the variables that are
 available.
-Try giving a definition of the logical "or" by case analysis only
+Try giving a definition of the logical "or" by case
-on the variable `x`.
+analysis only on the variable `x`.

 ```
 _or_ : Bool → Bool → Bool